Merzasphor/MWSE/docs/source/lua/type/tes3npc.rst

     Direct access to the actor autocalc flag.

 `barterGold`_ (`number`_)
+    Read-only.
 The actor's max health.

 `boundingBox`_ (`tes3boundingBox`_)
     The bounding box for the object.

 `class`_ (`tes3class`_)
+    Read-only.
 The class that the NPC uses.

 `cloneCount`_ (`number`_)
+    Read-only.
 The number of clones that exist of this actor.

 `deleted`_ (`boolean`_)
     The deleted state of the object.